 7. Shiraito and Otodome Falls, Shizuoka Prefecture

-This pair of waterfalls — with cultural, historical and religious significance — is located within Fuji-Hakone-Izu National Park and within easy reach of the southwestern hills of Mount Fuji.
-Shiraito Falls is a 20 meter high, 150 meter wide cascade of long, white threads that resemble silk while Otodome Falls is a 25 meter high forceful rush of water.
-In autumn, you can see a snow capped Mount Fuji peering over plumes of colorful leaves.
+This pair of waterfalls—with cultural, historical and religious significance—is located within Fuji-Hakone-Izu National Park and within easy reach of the southwestern hills of Mount Fuji.
+Shiraito Falls is a 20-meter-high, 150-meter wide cascade of long, white threads that resemble silk while Otodome Falls is a 25-meter-high forceful rush of water.
+In autumn, you can see a snow-capped Mount Fuji peering over plumes of colorful leaves.
 Learn about what onsen are in the area: Shiraito and Otodome Falls.

 Sumatakyo Gorge is a great place to enjoy the spoils of nature in autumn.
-Thrill seekers will love crossing Sumata River on the rickety — but ultimately safe — suspension bridge that has a width of only 45 centimeters!
+Thrill-seekers will love crossing Sumata River on the rickety—but ultimately safe—suspension bridge that has a width of only 45 centimeters!
 If you prefer more leisurely activities, the gorge is peppered with walking trails.
-Don’t skip out on the onsen — the waters boast properties that claim to make skin silky, smooth and beautiful.
+Don’t skip out on the onsen—the waters boast properties that claim to make skin silky, smooth and beautiful.
 More on what to do when you visit this blue wonder: Sumatakyo Gorge.

 Kurobe Gorge, one of Japan’s deepest valleys, cuts through the country’s “Northern Alps” mountain range and is where you can really experience some of autumn’s natural scenery and serenity.
 Whether you choose to travel by the Kurobe Gorge Railway, a sightseeing train, or to soak in healing hot spring waters, there’s no shortage of colorful delights here.
-Among famed hot springs in the area are Unazuki, the mixed rotemburo (open air bath) of Kuronagi and the foot baths at Kanetsuki.
+Among famed hot springs in the area are Unazuki, the mixed rotemburo (open-air bath) of Kuronagi and the foot baths at Kanetsuki.
 For absolutely stunning fall colors and more: Kurobe Gorge.

 10. Iya Valley, Tokushima Prefecture

-Fall in Japan is an undeniably beautiful season that is complimented by the country’s vast reserves of nature.
+Fall in Japan is an undeniably beautiful season that is complemented by the country’s vast reserves of nature.
 These 10 spots for fall foliage and onsen relaxation are just a taste of the thousands of famed locations and hidden spots across Japan waiting to be discovered.

 Do you have a favorite spot for fall colors in Japan?
-Let us know in the comments below.
+Let us know in the comments below!